Early morning explosion at Valero plant startles residents in New Orleans east

 Here’s a decent vid for y’all of Valero after the explosion pic.twitter.com/zEhsfMeEG9— Masen J. Mitchell (@Mitchell42_) April 10, 2020

-According to WWL-TV, St. Bernard Parish Fire Chief Thomas Stone said one of the units at the plant exploded and first responders rushed to the scene to battle a small fire.
+According to WWL-TV, St. Bernard Parish Fire Chief Thomas Stone said one of the units at the plant exploded and first responders rushed to the scene to battle a small fire, which was contained shortly after 3 a.m.

-He said one person may have been injured during the incident, but he wasn't positive.
+Stone said one person may have been injured during the incident, but he wasn't positive.

 Few details regarding the incident are currently available, and this article will be updated as authorities continue to respond to the situation.